Updated: Aug 10

 From Chizama the Poet (Opland, 2007)

 For too long our women’s voices have been muted, literally and figuratively, by force or by choice.
 By now you probably know that I do not buy into the notion that this is all the fault of men.
-I regularly participate in online webinars on the Zoom platform.
+I regularly participate in online meetings on the Zoom platform.
 The organizer has the power to mute everyone and each participant has the power to mute themselves.
 But each participant also has the power to UNMUTE themselves irrespective of who muted them.

 Whilst men certainly do need to change in order to become more egalitarian and inclusive, we cannot make that choice for them.
 We can only engage with them in such a way that they willingly choose to be different.
 Unmuting is a good start.